MageJohn/MageJohn.github.io/_posts/2015-12-26-action-plan.md

   ![Action Plan 3]({{ site.url }}/images/action-plan-3.png)

   Oh well, all I had to do was shift the dates along a bit.

+  Last image coming soon!